Skip to content

 When should I skip the TICONN Hi-Vis Rain Suit?

-Occasional light-rain use — if the rain layer lives in a gear bag nine days out of ten, the standalone jacket covers you for $18 less.
+Occasional light-rain use — if the rain layer lives in a gear bag nine days out of ten, the standalone jacket covers you for the listed price less.

 What sizes does the TICONN Hi-Vis Rain Suit come in?